DenisDMU/DenisDMU/README.md

 - ✨ Dedicated to creating all sorts of cool stuff.

 ## Skills
-- **Frameworks:** I have experience working with frameworks like React, NextJS, Flask.
+- **Frameworks:** I have experience working with frameworks like React, NextJS, Flask, Laravel.
 - **Databases:** I enjoy working with databases and have a guilty love of SQL.
 - **Design:** I have a strong love for applications tat are both functional and visually appealing.
 - **Backend:** I specialize in backend development with PHP and Laravel (but my heart beats for the frontend too!).